autowarefoundation/autoware-documentation/docs/tutorials/integrating-autoware/creating-maps/pointcloud-map-pre-processing/index.md

 ## Overview

 Pointcloud map used in Autoware should be downsampled with a voxel size of around 0.1 to 0.2 meters to minimize the computational costs and memory bandwidth load.
-Also,
-you may consider
-using dynamic map loading with partial loading if your map is still too large to handle as a single file (~2 GB in PCD size).
+Also, you may consider using dynamic map loading with partial loading if your map is still too large to handle as a single file
+(~2 GB in PCD size).
 Please check [map_loader package](https://github.com/autowarefoundation/autoware.universe/tree/main/map/map_loader) for more information.

 At tutorial_vehicle implementation we will use the whole map, so we will downsample it with using [CloudCompare](https://www.cloudcompare.org/main.html).

-## Installing CloudCompare
+## Install CloudCompare

 You can install it by snap: